The Camp on Blood Island: Production

 The film was allegedly based on a true story which Hammer executive Anthony Nelson Keys heard from a friend who had been a prisoner of the Japanese.
 Keys in turn told the story to colleague Michael Carreras who commissioned John Manchip White to write a script.
-Finance was provided as part of a co-production deal with Columbia Pictures and shooting began at Bray Studios on 14 July 1957.
+Finance was provided as part of a co-production deal with Columbia Pictures and shooting began at Bray Film Studios on 14 July 1957.

 Reception

 The film was very successful at the box office, being one of the twelve most popular British movies of the year, despite sometimes hostile reviews and earned rentals of $3.5 million worldwide.

 Kinematograph Weekly listed it as being "in the money" at the British box office in 1958.

 The novelisation of the script sold over two million copies and has been described as "arguably the most successful piece of merchandise ever licensed by Hammer."

 The chairman of the Motion Pictures Producers' Association of Japan, Shiro Kido, who was also the president of Japanese film studio Shochiku, wrote to Columbia Pictures who were distributing the film worldwide to request that the film be banned in the United States as it hurt US-Japanese relationships stating that "It is most unfortunate that a certain country still maintains a hostile feeling toward Japan and cannot forget the nightmare of the Japanese army." and bemoaning the film's advertising.